-- 6-501 Intent and Purpose
+6-501 Intent and Purpose

-- 6-502 Definitions
+6-502 Definitions

+6-503 Only Small Wireless Facilities Permitted

-- 6-503 Permit and Access Agreement Required
+6-504 Permit and Access Agreement Required

-- 6-504 Permit Application Requirements
+6-505 Permit Application Requirements

-- 6-505 Standards for Deployment in the Public Right-of-Way
+6-506 Standards for Deployment in the Public Right-of-Way

+6-507 Variances

+6-508 Appeals to the Village Council

-Sec.
-6-501.
+Section 6-501.
 Intent and Purpose.

-It is the intent of the Village Council to promote the Village's public health, safety, and general welfare by providing regulatory requirements for the installation and maintenance of small wireless telecommunications facilities in the public rights-of-way.
+It is the intent of the Village Council to promote the Village's public health, safety, and general welfare by providing regulatory requirements for the installation, operation and maintenance of small wireless telecommunications facilities in the public rights-of-way.
 The purpose of this Article is to regulate the same to enhance vehicular and pedestrian safety and avoid interference with motorist and pedestrian sightlines; to minimize damage to trees; to reduce visual clutter and prevent unsightly or out-of-character deployments; to preserve the value of property and the character of the neighborhood; to encourage collocation of small wireless facilities on existing structures within the right-of-way, instead of the installation of new structures; and to otherwise protect the health, safety, and general welfare of the town and its residents, and the public at large.

-Sec.
-6-502.
+Section 6-502.
 Definitions.